THE AVOIDER

 Shame Spiral

-You know you should be more on top of this.
-The knowing creates shame.
+The knowing that you should be more on top of this creates shame.
 The shame makes it harder to look.
 The not-looking increases the shame.
-Cycle deepens.
+The cycle deepens.

 Language You Might Use